Architectural Design

 Arm itself uses the term Architecture for defining the processor instruction set, programmers' model and memory model, but not implementation details such as cache sizes.
 Your SoC design is likely a selection and configuration of Arm IP to define the main architecture with specific blocks either developed uniquely or existing third party blocks modified or arranged in a novel way.

 The first step is determining the information needed to begin architectural design.
-Often described as a Specification it should include a list of the proposed uses, specific algorithms or calculations that are to be implemented, time critical operations, etc.
+Often described as a Specification it should include a list of the proposed uses, specific algorithms or calculations that are to be implemented, what are the data requirements, time critical operations, etc.

 At this high level stage of the design process their is less interested in ultimate use of area, power or performance.
 The interest is in relative observations for different architectural design decisions.
 The tools available usually rely on static information for area, power and performance that is adjusted/calculated from available configuration database as different architectural designs are evaluated.
 This can be high level selection such as which processor to use or more fine grained in terms of data paths, cache sizes, etc.